 - 1. To offload the data, make sure the Offload Stored Data button is checked (default position on start up).
-Select any other format options and select "OK". - 2.
-Selecting the "OK" button will start the data download.
-Another window will pop up showing the progress of the download.

-- 3. When the Data Download is complete, a window will appear asking if you would like the data deleted from the receiver.
-If you do delete the data, and later realize that you did not want to delete the data, the "Recover Deleted Data" tab can be used to recover the last data set deleted.
+Select any other format options and select WK+: - 2.
+Selecting the %2K+button will start the data download.
+Another window will pop up showing the progress of the download. - 3.
+When the Data Download is complete, a window will appear asking if you would like the data deleted from the receiver.
+If you do delete the data, and later realize that you did not want to delete the data, the Recover Deleted Data+tab can be used to recover the last data set deleted.
 The deleted data is only retrievable as a downloaded file using ATSWinRec. - 4.
 Next will be a window that prompts the user for a file name.
 The default file name is a date stamped file name.
 The file is stored in a Data folder.
 The location will be where the ATSWinRec was installed to.
-The default location is:

-C:\ Advanced Telemetry Systems, Inc\ATSWinRec\4500\12\Data

-5. After saving the file, a new window will appear displaying the downloaded data.
-A spreadsheet program can be used to display the downloaded data.
-When viewing offloaded data with the ATSWinRec software, sorting data or filtering data is not available and printing is not available.
-Using a spreadsheet program (e.g. Excel) will allow sorting and filtering of data.
+The default location is: - C:\Program Files\Advanced Telemetry Systems, Inc\ATSWinRec\R4520\Data - 5.
+After saving the file, a new window will appear displaying the downloaded data.
+The spreadsheet program Microsoft® Excel® is the default used for file viewing but another program can be used instead.
+To change the program used for viewing your data go to the Settings+option in the menu bar and pick Select Spreadsheet Editor+.
+A dialog box will appear that will allow you to change the viewing program selection.